MartinBock1/Videoflix/readme.md

 5.  **Build and Start Docker Containers:**
     This command builds the images, starts all services (web API, database, Redis, RQ worker), and runs the database migrations.
     ```bash
-    # just for Mac user
+    # For Mac users only
     chmod +x backend.entrypoint.sh

-    # for all systems
+    # For all systems
     docker-compose up --build
     ```
     You can add `-d` to run the containers in the background.